Maple1981/Coda/README.md

 =============================
 This is a web application based on HTML5, CSS3 and JavaScript.

-It has some dependencies, JQuery (I will remove it on future pull requests), WebMIDIAPI (necessary to play the chords - soundfonts in mp3) and Google Fonts (no problem with this).
+It has some dependencies:
+-JQuery (I will remove it on future pull requests) -WebMIDI API (necessary to play the chords - soundfonts in mp3 https://webaudio.github.io/web-midi-api/) -Google Fonts (no problem with this).

 The layout needs some small improvements to be fully responsive.